 Get the Flexvolt DeWalt table saw at The Home Depot or Acme Tools.

 What to Consider When Choosing a DeWalt Table Saw

 DeWalt table saws are compact and portable, and all boast features that can make them ideal for home and jobsite use.
 However, this type of table saw doesn’t suit every user, so it’s important to understand their general characteristics and specifications before making a choice.

 DeWalt table saws can fulfill a variety of needs.
 They are small enough to be a benchtop table saw—one reason they’re so popular with home woodworkers.
 They also have two stand options (more on that below), which makes them ideal jobsite table saws; in fact, DeWalt uses that very term to describe its models.

 The next step up is the contractor saw.
 The smallest of the stand-alone workshop tools, it is capable of tackling large sheets of material yet is too big and heavy for portability to and from the jobsite.
-Larger again is the hybrid table saw, and larger still is the cabinet table saw.
+Larger still is the hybrid table saw, and even larger is the cabinet table saw.
 Both of these are found in professional furniture-making shops.
 Manufacturer definitions vary, so it’s important to check actual cutting capacities.

 Table Size and Portability

 Adequate table size is vital for workpiece support.
 Without it, large sheets like 8×4 plywood can be difficult to control and tip as they go through the blade.
 This causes cuts to wander and may also jam the blade.
 The large tables fitted to contractor, hybrid, and cabinet table saws provide this support as well as a solidity that makes for repeatable precision.